lonePatient/Bert-Multi-Label-Text-Classification/README.md

-# Bert multi-label text classification by PyTorch
+## Bert multi-label text classification by PyTorch

-This repo contains a PyTorch implementation of a pretrained BERT model  for multi-label text classification.
+This repo contains a PyTorch implementation of the pretrained BERT and XLNET model for multi-label text classification.

-**note**: for the new `pytorch-pretrained-bert` package . use comd `from pytorch_pretrained_bert.modeling import BertPreTrainedModel`
-## Structure of the code
+###  Structure of the code

 At the root of the project, you will see: